omarfaruk305/Weather-App/README.md

 ## Before start

 *Create a database and change connection information in db.py file.
+Then run from main file .